 The poll margin of error is +/- 2.43 percentage points.

-Under the new tax law, 20 percent of a pass-through business's net income can be deducted from taxes.
-That is good news for most business owners, considering 95 percent of businesses are pass-throughs, according to the Brookings Institution, a nonprofit public policy and research organization.
+Under the new tax law, 20% of a pass-through business's net income can be deducted from taxes.
+That is good news for most business owners, considering 95% of businesses are pass-throughs, according to the Brookings Institution, a nonprofit public policy and research organization.
 A pass-through business structure means the owner is subject to income tax, not the business.

-The average income for small business owners is $75,970, which means the majority of small businesses will be able to take the full deduction.
+According to American Express, the average income for small business owners is $75,970, which means the majority of small businesses will be able to take the full deduction.
 However, the deduction lessens as income rises.
-For example, an individual business owner earning more than $157,500 will still be able to deduct a portion of net business income, but not the full 20 percent.
+For example, an individual business owner earning more than $157,500 will still be able to deduct a portion of net business income, but not the full 20%.

 The poll shows that many plan to invest the extra money back into their business.
-Of the 17 percent of small business owners who think the new tax law will have a negative impact on their business, 61 percent plan to tighten their budget.
+Of the 17% of small business owners who think the new tax law will have a negative impact on their business, 61% plan to tighten their budget.
 In both cases, these changes should prompt business owners to reevaluate their insurance needs.

 As small businesses grow or shrink, their insurance needs change

 As businesses change, insurance needs often do, too.
 While small businesses benefit from general liability insurance no matter their industry or business size, the need for other coverage varies based on size, operations, services, and more.

 - Once a small business owner hires employees, some form of workers' compensation insurance is usually required, depending on state laws.

 - Businesses that expand their service offerings may need to purchase or update professional liability insurance coverage.